 Tip: I enjoy peas raw, but they are also delicious in soups or steamed and served as a side dish.

 What to look for: Choose firm peppers that sound hollow and are free of wrinkles.

-Tip: As the pepper gets more ripe, it not only has a better taste, but it also gets more nutritious.
+Tip: As the pepper gets riper, it not only has a better taste but also gets more nutritious.
 Enjoy peppers raw, roasted, or in a stir fry.

 Health benefits: Vitamins A and C, fiber

 What to look for: Look for smooth-skinned plums without discoloration.

 Tip: Eat them while they are at their ripest because not only will they be as sweet as can be, but they’ll also be at their max for antioxidants.
 Also, refrigerate your ripe plums.
 The coolness will be refreshing in the heat, and they’re juicier when cold.

 Health benefits: Vitamin B6 and C, potassium, fiber, antioxidants